 Education's Impact on Full Display at Oakdale L.E.A.D.

-Great educators change the world, and at the Fifth Annual Leaders in Education Awards Dinner (L.E.A.D.) – held at St. John’s University’s Oakdale campus – five outstanding administrators were honored for the impact they’ve had.
+Great educators change the world, and at the Fifth Annual Leaders in Education Awards Dinner (L.E.A.D.) – held at St. John’s University’s Oakdale location – five outstanding administrators were honored for the impact they’ve had.

 Anthony Ambrogio ’06Ed.D.